ganyicz/alpinejs-codepuncher/README.md

-# Alpine.js Code Puncher
+<img width="1436" alt="Example" src="https://github.com/ganyicz/alpinejs-codepuncher/assets/3823354/5d73eb3d-45fb-4249-83de-7c2baca276eb">

-### Headless component for PIN codes, two-factor and more
+# Headless component for 2FA, PIN codes and more
 Ever noticed the smooth interaction with Stripe's two factor authentication?

-As the adoption of two-factor authentication continues to rise a seamless user experience becomes crucial, especially when entering a code becomes a part of users' daily routine.
-Give your users what they deserve!
+Entering a verification code is becoming a part of our users' daily routine.
+Make it a delightful experience.

-* Copy & paste component
+* Copy & Paste
 * Completely unstyled
+* Keyboard and mobile accessible
+* Handles focusing next input
+* Handles clearing inputs
+* Supports any number of digits
 * Less than 40 lines of code
-* Supports any number of inputs
-* Handles focusing on the next input
-* Handles clearing when focusing previous inputs
-* Provides an easy way to capture the final code

-<img width="1436" alt="Example" src="https://github.com/ganyicz/alpinejs-codepuncher/assets/3823354/5d73eb3d-45fb-4249-83de-7c2baca276eb">

 ## Usage